 Employee management skills are important for organizing and directing the workforce.
 This coursework can build on your skill set in the following areas:

-Graduate programs in organizational leadership may offer you a selection of elective courses.
+Graduate programs in organizational leadership may offer you a selection of concentrations.
 These are designed to help you focus your skill set in a specific area or to fill in gaps in your current knowledge base.
 This is a helpful way to position yourself for certain career tracks.

 Health care management